Diósgyőri VTK: Supporter Groups

+Most recently the ultras decided to boycott again in the 2025/26 season as well starting after another poor run of form dropping them into the relegation zone.
+The ultras demanded the firing of the then manager (Vladimir Radenkovič) and other higher ups at the club.
+After Vladimir Radenkovič and the sporting director eventually got fired the ultras decided to come back but even this support couldn't help the team avoid relegation to the second division at the end of the season.

 Rivalries

 Nyíregyháza

 The club's main rival is Nyíregyháza Spartacus, with whom they share a long-lasting rivalry, colloquially known as the "eastern derby" (Keleti Rangadó) due to both clubs hailing from the eastern part of Hungary.
 The roots of the rivalry can be traced all the way back to the 1980s.
 The location of the two clubs also adds to the ferocity of the rivalry, with their respective cities being a mere hour drive away from each other.
-Since DVTK established themselves as a solid first division club in the mid-2000s, and due to the fact, that Nyíregyháza spent all but 4 seasons in the otp bank liga in the same timeframe, the two teams have rarely met in the 21st century, with the last time being in March 2023.
+Since DVTK established themselves as a solid first division club in the mid-2000s, and due to the fact, that Nyíregyháza spent all but 4 seasons in the otp bank liga in the same timeframe, the two teams have rarely met in the 21st century.
 Nevertheless, the matches contested between them remains one of the most highly attended fixtures in eastern Hungary, with fights, animosity and violence often leaving their mark on these games.

 The first time the two teams met was in 1939, in the 2nd division.
 DVTK defeated Nyíregyháza 2–7 at Vasutas Sportpálya.
 In April 1947 DVTK recorded their highest-scoring victory in the Eastern Derby, demolishing Nyíregyháza 6–1.
 In 1967, DVTK eliminated Nyíregyháza from the Magyar Kupa, defeating the team from Szabolcs-County 0–4.
 During the following edition of the Cup in 1968, Nyíregyháza managed to seek revenge, eliminating DVTK after a 3–3 draw, due to the MLSZ's system of the team in the lower-league advancing in the cup in case of a draw.

-The two teams have met 24 times in the Hungarian 1st Division, with DVTK being victorious 7 times, Nyíregyháza have 8 wins under their belt, while 9 games ended in a draw.
+The two teams have met 30 times in the Hungarian 1st Division, with DVTK being victorious 10 times, Nyíregyháza have 11 wins under their belt, while 9 games ended in a draw.

 The first time the two clubs played each other in the top-flight was in August 1980, which happened to be Nyíregyháza's first ever top-division game.
 The blue and reds emerged victorious 2–0.
 The game was attended by over 20,000 people at the Városi Stadion.

 The first DVTK player to score against Nyíregyháza in the top-flight was Miklós Szlifka, in December 1980.
 His goal was enough to give Diósgyőr their first ever top division victory over NYSFC.
 This game also marked Géza Szabó's second to last game on DVTK's bench, who had been in charge since 1973, and led the club to two national cups, in 1977, and 1980.